 Strata Florida Abbey, Pontrhydfendigaid, Ceridigion

-Venture west in Mid-Wales through the Cambrian Mountains, and this Cistercian Abbey appears.
+Venture west in Mid-Wales through the Cambrian Mountains, and the Strata Florida Abbey appears.
 It’s majestic.
 Its unusual Latin name translates as Vale Of Flowers (or into our Welsh as Ystrad Fflur) and some of its original features remain.
 The huge carved west doorway is particularly impressive, as are the painted medieval tiles that have somehow survived.
 One even gives you the flavour of a person who lived here: it features a monk admiring himself a mirror.

 Other eminent dynion lived and died here too.
 Eleven Welsh princes are buried in Strata Florida’s graveyard.
 So is Wales’ greatest medieval writer, Dafydd ap Gwilym, according to local legend.
 It is said he was buried, with fitting poetry, under one of the yew trees.